magao-x/handbook/operating/software/apps/network.md

 The tunnel name must be specified with the `-n` command line option.
 The `tunnel_name` denotes the section in the configuration file(s) which contains the specification of the tunnel. `sshDigger` is normally configured via a base configuration file, hence all other command-line arguments are optional.

-This app does not require that an instance specific configuration `tunnel_name.conf` be available.
+This app does not require that an instance of specific configuration `tunnel_name.conf` be available.
 If one is available matching the name given with the `-n tunnel_name` option, then any settings contained therein will override those given in the base config file.

 ### Tunnel Specification